Elshety/week-5-cloud/activities/activity-pulumi-deployment.md

 ---

 ## Conclusion
-This exercise provides a practical introduction to Infrastructure as Code (IaC) using Pulumi and AWS.
-Students will understand how to automate cloud deployments, enforce security best practices, and manage infrastructure lifecycle efficiently.
+This activity provides a comprehensive introduction to Infrastructure as Code (IaC) using Pulumi and AWS.
+By completing the steps, you gain hands-on experience in defining, provisioning, and managing cloud resources programmatically.
+The structured approach reinforces best practices in cloud automation, security configuration, and resource lifecycle management.
+Mastering these skills enhances efficiency in deploying and maintaining infrastructure, preparing students for real-world cloud development and operations.